Dollar hits 4-month high against euro on Fed taper talk

 "Market participants will be watching comments from Fed officials even more closely than normal in the near-term for any signs that the Fed could speed up plans for tighter policy," MUFG currency strategist Lee Hardman said in a note to clients.

-Elsewhere, risk appetite was harmed by worries about growth in China and the fast-spreading Delta coronavirus variant, which led to oil prices hitting a three-week low in the previous session. read more
+Elsewhere, risk appetite was hurt by worries about growth in China and the fast-spreading Delta coronavirus variant, which sent oil prices to a three-week low in the previous session.
+Wall Street futures pointed to a mixed start for U.S. stock indexes. read more

-The Australian dollar, which is seen as a proxy for risk appetite, was hurt by lower commodity prices and extended lockdowns in the country. read more
+The Australian dollar, which is seen as a proxy for risk appetite, has been hurt in recent weeks by lower commodity prices and extended lockdowns in the country. read more

-Hardman said he expected the Reserve Bank of New Zealand (RBNZ) to raise its rate by 0.25 basis points this month.

-"We are still recommending a short AUD/NZD position to benefit from widening policy divergence between the RBA (Reserve Bank of Australia) and RBNZ," Hardman wrote.
+"We are still recommending a short AUD/NZD position to benefit from widening policy divergence between the RBA (Reserve Bank of Australia) and RBNZ (Reserve Bank of New Zealand)," MUFG's Hardman wrote.

 "The short AUD leg should act as a hedge to offset downside risks to the NZD from global growth concerns."